Our focus on employability

 - We attract the best staff – including both academic experts and experienced business leaders with the latest knowledge and industry contacts.

-- We offer students opportunities for work placements, Erasmus years and sandwich courses.
+- We offer students opportunities for work placements, study abroad and sandwich courses.

 - We operate an ‘employer mentoring scheme’, which gives second and third year students the chance to learn from employers or successful alumni.